jtnord/packaging/credentials/README.md

 `test.mk` contains the variable definitions to point to those files.

+To run locally for testing the system environment variable `PASSWORD` should be set to the password that proects your keys.
+For the CI system the environment variable will be auto injected based on the CREDENTIAL_ID specified.

 ## Creating your own GPG key
 Export your public key & private key